 Fit and Forget.
-The primary reason LARC’s are so much more effective than older contraceptive technologies is the default factor.
-Manufacturers like to talk about “perfect use”—but are you perfect?
+Drug manufacturers like to talk about “perfect use,” as in “with perfect use the Pill is 99% effective.”
+But are you perfect?
 Do you know anyone who is?
-Next to nobody remembers to take the pill at the same time every day.
-And next to nobody uses the condom “perfectly” for years on end.
+Next to nobody can remember to take the pill at the same time every day for forty years straight.
+And next to nobody uses the condom perfectly for years on end.
+Pills and condoms have a 100% predictable, baked-in failure rate, because real live human beings are part of the equation.
 Women typically miss several pills per month, even when they are trying really hard, even when they send themselves text message reminders.
-Pills and condoms have a 100% predictable, baked-in failure rate, because real live human beings are part of the equation.
-What’s painful is that most people don’t know that.
-So when contraceptives fail, they think it’s just them.
+In fact, only 15 percent of women miss less than three pills per month.
+Imagine if automobile brake pedals were made so that your foot slipped off every so often.

-LARC’s by contrast are “fit and forget.”
-The implant Implanon or Nexplanon is good for three years.
-The Mirena IUD, which releases a mostly local micro-dose of progestin, is good for five to seven.
-A copper Paragard IUD is good for at least twelve.
-Even the Ring is headed in this direction.
-A one-year ring is expected to be available in the U.S. in 2014.
+In contrast to methods that require impossible perfection, LARCs are “fit and forget.”
+The implant Nexplanon is good for up to three years.
+The Mirena IUD, which releases a micro-dose of hormone, is good for five to seven.
+The copper Paragard IUD is good for at least twelve.
 Getting a LARC is more hassle and expense than getting a pill pack or box of condoms.
 It requires a medical procedure; no one technology works for everyone; and sometimes the first one isn’t a fit.
 But once a LARC is settled in, the expense and hassle of monthly or daily or every-time-you-have-sex contraception is over.

 Choose your period.
 If that wasn’t enough, some LARCs have a side benefit (formerly thought of as a side effect) that radically improves the lives of many women: they reduce menstruation.
-Hormonal IUDs, which release a micro-dose of progestin, reduce bleeding by on average 90%, completely eliminating periods (and cramps, bloating, anemia and related menstrual morbidity) in most users by the second year.
-In 2009, the FDA approved the Mirena IUD to regulate menstrual bleeding.
+In 2009, the FDA approved the Mirena IUD to treat problem periods.
+Hormonal IUDs reduce bleeding by on average 90%, completely eliminating periods (and cramps, bloating, anemia and related menstrual morbidity) in most users by the second year.
 Implants and injections also can be “bleed free.”
 One Seattle family planning provider asks every woman who comes through her door: “How often do you want to have your period?
 Once a month, once every few months, or never?”

-For women who are plagued monthly with cramps, nausea and worse, being able to reduce symptoms is a godsend.
+For women who are plagued monthly with cramps or nausea being able to reduce symptoms is a godsend.
 American women miss over 100 million hours of work annually because of menstrual symptoms.
 But even for women with milder periods, less may be better.
-Growing evidence suggests that Western women overall experience more menstrual bleeding than is optimal from a health standpoint.
+Growing evidence suggests that modern women may experience more menstrual bleeding than is optimal from a health standpoint.
 We have four times as many periods as our hunter gatherer ancestors.
 What has been called the “incessant ovulation” of modern women causes chronic anemia and may have more severe lifetime effects including increased risk of cervical, uterine and breast cancers, and osteoporosis.
-More and more women are opting for menstrual regulation by using continuous birth control pills, but this requires that they keep their entire bodies flooded with hormones, in contrast to the micro-dose released locally by an IUD.
+More and more women are opting to regulate their periods by using continuous birth control pills, but this requires that they keep their entire bodies flooded with hormones, in contrast to the micro-dose released locally by an IUD.

 The U.S. population includes 65 million women of reproductive age.
 Most of these women either aren’t ready to start families or already have as many children as they desire.
-And yet they continue ovulating and then bleeding each month, paying a price in health and lifestyle for close to forty years.
+And yet they continue ovulating and bleeding each month for close to forty years.
 Young millennials vent their annoyance via wry commentary, “Why Periods Suck” for example at Tumblr or Twinklex or Facebook.
 Hundreds of older women have posted more painful tales of woe at the online Museum of Menstruation (mum.org).
 To the question, “Would you stop menstruating if you could?” responses fall two to one on the yes side.
 In an international study of over 4000 women who had a hormonal IUD, 55 percent stated that preference for shorter lighter periods was a factor in their contraceptive choice.

 Read more about contraception by this author: